PatrickF1/fzf.fish/README.md

 - Execute `bind` and check if there are bindings overriding the bindings starting with `__fzf_`.
 - Ensure [jethrokuan/fzf][] and the [Fish extension][] that ships with fzf are uninstalled.
-- Ensure your fish version is >= 3.1.2.
+- Ensure you're using Fish 3.1.2 or newer.

 ### File search feature does not work